Are Your Products Gluten-Free?

 Who Can I Send a Sponsorship Opportunity To?

-The Marketing Department reviews all sponsorship opportunities six months in advance.
-Currently, we are reviewing opportunities that will take place in 2021.
-Please send opportunities to email@example.com
+The Marketing Department reviews all sponsorship opportunities multiple months in advance.
+Currently, we are reviewing opportunities that will take place in 2023.
+Please send opportunities to email@example.com.